GSK in Canada’s Voluntary Disclosure of payments to HCPs and HCOs in 2021

 What does individual disclosure mean?

-For the reporting of 2020 payments, we are disclosing total payments made to individual HCPs.
-This includes payments made directly to an HCP for services, which include speaker fees, honoraria, consultations, advisory boards, as well as indirect payments, such as reimbursement of travel or accommodation associated with those services.
+For the reporting of 2021 payments, we are disclosing total payments made to individual HCPs.
+This includes payments made directly to an HCP for services, which include speaker fees, honoraria, consultations, advisory boards, as well as indirect payments, such as reimbursement of travel or accommodation associated with those services and virtual registration fees.

 Aggregate payments (one sum total)